laurakond/artly-api/README.md

 ### Github

 1. Login to GitHub and navigate to the main repository page.
-2. Click on the chosen repository,for example [Stitch Art Guides](https://github.com/laurakond/Stitch-Art-Guides-pp4).
+2. Click on the chosen repository,for example [Artly Api](https://artly-api-a39d790259f4.herokuapp.com/).
 3. Once inside the repository, click on the "Settings" tab above the repository title displayed around the middle of the page.
 4. Select "Pages" tab on the left side navigation menu.
 5. Select "main" or "master" branch under "Build and Deployment", then "root" folder and click "save" button.
 6. The GitHub page site will be deployed.
    - It might take a few minutes to generate the "live" website link.

-The live link to the website can be found [here](https://stitch-art-guides-pp4-5a679feed1e1.herokuapp.com/).
+The live link to the api can be found [here](https://artly-api-a39d790259f4.herokuapp.com/).

 #### How to Fork